weiping-playnext/Zenject/README.md

     **ResultType** must either be an interface or derive from UnityEngine.MonoBehaviour / UnityEngine.Component in this case

     Note that if a non-MonoBehaviour requests the given type, an exception will be thrown, since there is no current transform in that case.

+1. **FromComponentsInChildren** - Same as FromComponentInChildren except will match multiple values or zero values.
+You might use it for example and then inject **List<ContractType>** somewhere.
+Can be thought of as similar to `GetComponentsInChildren`

 1. **FromNewComponentOnRoot** - Instantiate the given component on the root of the current context.
 This is most often used with GameObjectContext.